 A significant portion of development on the Isle of Palms is served by septic tanks.
-Although all of the development in the gated section of Wild Dunes is served by a sewer treatment system, which incorporates spray irrigation of the golf courses, only some 40 percent of the development outside the boundaries of Wild Dunes is served by a sewer system.
+Although all of the development in the gated section of Wild Dunes is served by a sewer treatment system, which incorporates a 7 day waste water holding pond and uses a portion of the holding pond water for spray irrigation of the golf courses, only some 40 percent of the development outside the boundaries of Wild Dunes is served by a sewer system.
 Over the years, septic tanks have been permitted in areas where the soils are only marginally suitable for this type of waste treatment.